 I am in a creek in Kananaskis taking a panorama, note the bear spray can on my hip just in case of a bear encounter.

 Photo of me by Kamal Varma - we stopped at Twin Falls Gorge Territorial Park on the way to Yellowknife - I usually "meditate" with my camera - this was just a fun shot.

 It's said that life is short and yet so far life has been good to me.
 I have had a few bumps for sure, but the most important things in my life are my family, health and friends and I try my best to let them know how much I appreciate them.

-In the future I hope to spend more time taking pictures, updating this web site, making music, and traveling with my wife.
+In the future I hope to spend more time taking pictures, updating this web site, making music, exploring the microscopic world and traveling with my wife.
 I will continue to share my passion for photography and my journeys on this web site for those that might be interested.
 At the end of this you might think who cares - I don't know, maybe nobody - but this is who I am and where I come from.
 Thank you for reading.

 Robert Berdan 2012

 Click on the buttons below and share this site with your friends